U.C.M.J. Article 138 Complaints, Congressional Complaints

 When a military member feels wronged by his/her commander, the member has the right to file an “Article 138 complaint.”
 The reason for this name is these complaints are made in accordance with UCMJ Article 138.
 Generally, these complaints can be made for allegations that the commander:

-Attorney Richard V. Stevens represents and defends military commanders against whom an Article 138 complaint has been filed, and also represents military members who seek to file an Article 138 complaint against a commander.
+Attorney Richard V. Stevens represents and defends military commanders against whom an Article 138 complaint has been filed.
+As criminal defense lawyers, that is our primary involvement with Article 138 complaints.
+In limited circumstances, when an Article 138 complaint is determined to be an effective tool in our overall defense strategy in a given case, Mr. Stevens would also represent military members who seek to file an Article 138 complaint against a commander.
+This is a limited circumstance in the overall defense strategy, and not the reason for the representation.

 Congressional complaints are also an option for a military member who feels wronged within the military.
 Complaints can be made to a Congressperson or Senator about alleged mistreatment or malfeasance in the military.
-Attorney Richard V. Stevens represents and defends military commanders and other military members against whom a congressional complaint has been filed, and also represents military members who seek to file a congressional complaint against a commander, unit, or other military members.
+Attorney Richard V. Stevens represents and defends military commanders and other military members against whom a congressional complaint has been filed.
+Again, that is our role as defense lawyers.
+As above, in limited circumstances, when such a complaint is determined to be an effective tool in our overall defense strategy in a given case, Mr. Stevens would also represent military members who seek to file a congressional complaint.
+This is a limited circumstance in the overall defense strategy, and not the reason for the representation.

 Having an experienced and aggressive defense attorney on your side is absolutely vital in these military cases.
 Mr. Stevens is a civilian criminal defense attorney and former military JAG lawyer who exclusively practices military law and defends military members stationed around the world who are facing military trials, disciplinary actions, appeals, adverse actions, board hearings, and investigations.